aafederation/mhd/content/MHD/morgan-dominguez.md

 parking = "Street parking"
 phone_number = "212-828-7473"
 psychotherapy = true
-psychotherapy_specialties = ["Spirituality", "Self-esteem", "Phobias/fears", "Panic attacks/disorder", "Identity development", "Family conflict", "Emotional disturbance", "Divorce and separation", "Depression", "Cultural adjustment", "Coping skills", "Anxiety"] psychotherapy_types = ["Supportive Therapy", "Solution-focused Therapy", "Dialectical Behavioral Therapy", "Couples Therapy", "Cognitive Behavioral Therapy"] public_transportation = [] services = ["Psychotherapy"] staff_gender = ["Female"] trainings = ""
+psychotherapy_specialties = ["Women's issues", "Weight loss", "Teen violence", "Suicidal ideation", "Substance abuse", "Sexual addiction", "Sexual abuse", "Self-harming", "Relationship issues", "Racial and cultural identity", "Parenting", "Obesity", "Men's issues", "LGBTQIA, gender, and sexual identity", "Insomnia and sleep issues", "Internet addiction", "Infertility", "Gambling", "Family conflict", "Emotional disturbance", "Eating disorders", "Drug abuse", "Domestic violence", "Codependency", "Chronic pain", "Chronic illness", "Caregiver stress and support", "Bipolar disorder", "Attachment issues", "ADHD", "Anger management", "Alcohol abuse", "Self-esteem", "Phobias/fears", "Identity development", "Family conflict", "Emotional disturbance", "Divorce and separation", "Depression", "Cultural adjustment", "Coping skills", "Anxiety"] psychotherapy_types = ["Trauma-informed", "Group therapy", "Family therapy", "Supportive Therapy", "Couples Therapy", "Cognitive Behavioral Therapy"] public_transportation = [] services = ["Psychotherapy"] staff_gender = ["Female"] trainings = ""
 [[locations.hours_of_operation]]
-day_hours = "Monday - Friday: 9 am - 4 pm"
+day_hours = "Monday - Thursday: 11 am - 9 pm"

 +++
-In my practice, I strive to create a safe and comfortable environment where a trusting therapeutic relationship can be built.
-This has been, in my 18+ years of experience, the most effective way to ensure we can do meaningful work to achieve your goals.
-In this therapy journey, I hope to support and challenge you along the way, working collaboratively to help you live a more fulfilling life.
-Through my gentle guidance, clients are encouraged to be more open and introspective by identifying goals, becoming more aware of their maladaptive thoughts and behaviors, and empowering them to work towards their needs and wants.
-I provide psychotherapy in English, Cantonese, and Mandarin.
-As a bicultural therapist, my approach is culturally-sensitive, integrative, and individualized.
-I also utilize my extensive experience in mindfulness and relaxation techniques to help keep you in the present and aware of your value…instead of staying stuck in the past or worrying about the future!
-Besides NY & NJ, I have the ability to provide telepsychology to those residing in AL, AZ, AR, CO, CT, DE, DC, FL, GA, ID, IL, IN, KS, KY, ME, MD, MN, MO, NE, NV, NH, NC, OH, OK, PA, TN, TX, UT, VA, WA, WV, WI, & WY.
-I also have years of supervisory experience, helping therapists with their individual clients.
+Morgan Dominguez, LMHC is a Psychotherapist and Clinical Supervisor at Humantold, a group private practice that offers a wide array of mental health services in the NY-Metro area.
+Morgan has previous experience providing in-home services as a Functional Family Therapist for families at risk of adolescent out of home placement due to abuse occurring in the home and/or unaddressed mental health concerns.
+Through her internships, Morgan has co-facilitated a men’s intimate partner violence (IPV) prevention program, co-facilitated a women’s IPV prevention group, co-facilitated a women’s IPV survivor’s group, and guided a children's group to support children who have experienced traumas stemming from IPV.
+During the onset of the Pandemic, Morgan facilitated telemedicine workshops to teach clients how to utilize CBT techniques to help cope with COVID-19 anxiety.
+Currently working with adult individuals, adolescents, and couples, Morgan draws primarily from Cognitive Behavioral and Psychodynamic approaches, while utilizing a number of other methods from Attachment Theory, the Gottman Method, Mindfulness-based skills, REBT, and Sex Therapy interventions.
+Morgan ensures to prioritize having a multicultural lens when creating each individualized treatment plan.
+Morgan is currently a member of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT), and is currently pursuing her certification to become a Sex Therapist.
+In addition, Morgan has completed weekend 1 EMDR training to further expand her trauma-focused repertoire.
+Lastly, Morgan has intertwined her training in Intuitive Eating to assist clients struggling with anxiety and low self esteem.